 20 Liters Program Report – November 2017

-During the month of November 2017, Gashora water team volunteers worked very hard to take advantage of the rain, catch up with the delay observed in the dry season, and get ahead so that they will not fall behind during the harvest in December and January, as many of them are farmers.
+During the month of November 2017, Gashora water team volunteers worked very hard to take advantage of the rain.
+Their goal was to catch up with the delay observed in the dry season and to get ahead so that they will not fall behind during the harvest in December and January, as many of them are farmers.
 With this, they distributed the highest record of 488 household filters to families in villages within the Mwendo cell.
-This was achieved with the support of recipients who were eager to receive their filters and joined volunteers to sift and wash sand which allowed the team to assemble far more filters than usual.
+This was achieved with the support of recipients.
+Recipient families were eager to receive their filters and joined volunteers to sift and wash sand.
+This allowed the team to assemble far more filters than usual.
 As always, distributions were accompanied by trainings on filter maintenance, hygiene and sanitation.

-Home visits were conducted with 536 households in the sectors of Gashora, Mwogo and Juru during November.
-Additional visits were conducted in Ntarama, Gahanga and Masaka by volunteers, but not formally recorded.
-From these home visits, a few issues were found in Juru and Gashora related to cracked filters.
+Volunteers recorded home visits with 536 households in the sectors of Gashora, Mwogo and Juru during November.
+Water Project volunteers also conducted additional visits in Ntarama, Gahanga and Masaka, but did not formally record them.
+Some of the volunteers in Juru and Gashora identified several issues related to cracked filters.
 Project technicians are following up on these issues to determine the cause and create solutions.

-Construction of a Rain Water Harvest System was also begun at the Catholic Church of Gashora in Mwendo cell.
+Volunteers also began construction of a Rain Water Harvest System at the Catholic Church of Gashora in Mwendo cell.
 Once completed, the system will serve close to 550 nearby homes.